Having a fast tennis serve can prove to be a significant advantage during a match.

-In 2012, Australia’s Sam Groth recorded a serve at a velocity of 163.7 mph (263 kph) during a Challenger event in Busan, South Korea, during a second-round match against Uladzimir Ignatik.
+In 2012, Australia's Sam Groth recorded a serve at a velocity of 163.7 mph (263 kph) during the Busan Open Challenger event in South Korea, amidst a second-round match against Uladzimir Ignatik.

 While this is the world record for the fastest serve ever recorded, the ATP doesn't formally recognize records set at Challenger-level competitions.
 Thus, the tennis player's serve doesn't hold weight in the official record books.